AT-290690/rust-lisp/README.md

 ; 15
 ```

-With a regular call, this consumes 𝒪(n) stack space: each element of the vector adds a new frame on the call stack.
+With a regular call, this consumes O(n) stack space: each element of the vector adds a new frame on the call stack.
 With a long enough vector, this could very quickly overflow the stack.
-By replacing the call with a jump, tail call optimization effectively turns this recursive function into a loop which uses 𝒪(1) stack space:
+By replacing the call with a jump, tail call optimization effectively turns this recursive function into a loop which uses O(1) stack space:

 ```lisp
 (let sum (lambda xs acc (do